35 Incredible Things to Do in Antigua Guatemala and Surroundings + Travel Tips

 I lived in Antigua for more than 1 year in total and I explored a lot.
 And not just the typical tourist attractions either – I really made a point to get off the tourist trail and experience Antigua like a local and try as many different activities, restaurants, and shops as possible, to really have an objective view of the best things to do.

-In this post, I am sharing all the best things to do in Antigua Guatemala, and the surrounding area to help you plan your trip and find your way around.
+In this post, I am sharing all the best things to do in Antigua Guatemala and the surrounding area to help you plan your trip and find your way around.

-Things to do in Antigua: An Overview
+Things to Do in Antigua: An Overview

 It was at that point that the authorities decided to move the capital to Guatemala City while renaming the city, La Antigua Guatemala.